SamLegros/100-days-of-code/log.md

 ### Day 21: June 11, 2017, Sunday

-**Today's Progress**: I continued to work on my Bootstrap CodePen project, and read through the Bootstrap documentation.
+**Today's Progress**: Continued to work on my Bootstrap CodePen project, and read through the Bootstrap documentation.

 **Thoughts:** My efforts on Bootstrap were slow but steady.
 I really wanted to ensure that every bit of code I was using, I understood.
 I noticed a trend that once my code gets beyond a certain length, things happen in the code that I can't explain.
 I really don't want to continue with that approach, so I made sure to take the extra time when implementing any part of the Bootstrap framework into my project.